 and eth_blockByNumber

-The transition to eRPC provided visibility into cache misses, enabling us to identify and implement client-side optimizations.
-By refining how we make requests across various components, networks, and projects, we further minimized unnecessary RPC calls.
+Better visibility into cache misses allowed us to optimize client behavior across components, networks, and projects, further minimizing unnecessary RPC calls.